• Skip to primary navigation

 The absolute best way to cook this tender cut of meat is to sear the steaks in high-quality butter with fresh herbs and garlic.
 Once the steaks get a nice sear on both sides you will finish them off in a hot oven until they've reached the desired internal temperature.

-Prepare tools and ingredients:
+Step 1: Prepare tools and ingredients

 Set your steaks out at room temperature.
 Preheat your oven.
 Add the butter, smashed garlic cloves, and sprigs of fresh herbs to the pan.
-Generously coat both sides of the steaks with kosher salt and freshly ground pepper.

-Melt and infuse herbed butter:
+Step 2: Melt and infuse herbed butter

 Heat a sauté pan or cast-iron skillet over medium-high heat.
 It needs to be an oven-safe skillet.
 You want the butter to melt and foam but not burn, so continue to move everything around to prevent burning.
 Once the butter reaches this point, add the steaks to the hot skillet.